trailmusic/Field/README.md

-Here’s a cleaned, consolidated, **industry-standard** README that merges the *relevant* parts of your old doc with everything we’ve planned in this thread—while dropping stale or redundant bits.

----

 # FIELD — Professional Spatial & Imaging Processor

 A modern spatial-imaging plugin built with JUCE.
 FIELD blends an expressive **XY Pad** (pan/depth), **multiband imaging** (per-band width + shuffler + rotation/asymmetry), tasteful **mono management**, **stereoize** options, **Brauer-style motion**, clear metering, and a **searchable preset system**—all under a consistent Look\&Feel and a maintainable codebase.